Start main page content

 Wait-listing

-Students with English, Mathematics and Physical Science at Level 5 will be wait-listed, subject to place availability.
-Generally, applicants who achieve 70% in English, Mathematics and Physical Science stand a greater chance of being accepted.
+Applicants with English, Mathematics and Physical Sciences at Level 5 will be wait-listed, subject to place availability.
+Generally, applicants who achieve Level 6 in English, Mathematics and Physical Sciences stand a greater chance of being accepted.

 • The Student Enrolment Centre at Wits handles all student applications.